Trump won't say whether he has talked to Kim Jong Un

 Trump previously exaggerated the nature of his relationship with Russian President Vladimir Putin.

 "I got to know (Putin) very well because we were both on '60 Minutes,' we were stablemates, and we did very well that night.
-But, you know that," Trump during a 2015 Republican debate.
+But, you know that," Trump said during a 2015 Republican debate.

 Trump later walked those comments back.